dlang/DIPs/DIPs/DIP-4NNN-QFS.md

 Code that uses `@gc` as a user-defined attribute potentially breaks.
 However, such breakage is unlikely because the addition of `@gc` as the opposite of `@nogc` is likely anticipated.
+In the unlikely scenario where code breaks, renaming `gc` to `gc_` as is customary with other keywords fixes the issue.

 ## Copyright & License
 Copyright © 2024 by Quirin F. Schroll